Secretary of State of West Virginia: Duties

-The West Virginia Secretary of State is the smallest constitutional office in the state - physically, fiscally, and in terms of the number of staff.
+The West Virginia secretary of state is the smallest constitutional office in the state – physically, fiscally, and in terms of the number of staff.
 The duties of the office, though, are extensive.
 The primary responsibility of the secretary is to serve as the chief election officer.
-The "work horse" of the office is the business and licensing division, which registers, licenses, and keeps a database of all businesses, corporations, charities, notary publics, private investigators, and sports agents operating within West Virginia.
+The "work horse" of the office is the business and licensing division, which registers, licenses, and keeps a database of all businesses, corporations, charities, notaries public, private investigators, and sports agents operating within West Virginia.
 The secretary also files public notices of all state agency meetings, sends official documents on behalf of the governor, and certifies gubernatorial proclamations by affixing the state seal and their signature to official documents.

 Organization

 The Secretary of State's Office is organized as follows: